npxquynh/book_structure_and_interpretation/chap1/ex5.md

 # Structure and Interpretation of Computer Programs
+# Chapter 1 Building Abstractions with Procedures

-# Chapter 1 Section 1 Elements of Programming
+# Section 1 - The Elements of Programming

 We have the following two procedures: